-Every year, February 9th is celebrated as national pizza day, the day of the mouthwatering dish with uncountable lovers worldwide.
-With different enjoyable variations, pizza has won everyone’s heart as it is the 2nd most popular food in the USA, ranking after hamburgers.
-There is no information about when or how national pizza day was started, but it is popular and celebrated every year.
-And every year, Americans eat an average of 23 pounds of pizza each person, making us understand the existence of national pizza day.
+Every year, February 9th is celebrated as National Pizza Day, the day of the mouthwatering dish with countless lovers worldwide.
+Pizza has won everyone’s heart with different enjoyable variations as it is the 2nd most popular food in the USA, ranking after hamburgers.
+There is no information about when or how National Pizza Day started, but it is popular and celebrated every year.
+Every year, Americans eat an average of 23 pounds of pizza each person, equivalent to about 46 slices per person per year, making us understand the existence of National Pizza Day.

 The history of this palatable food dates back to Naples in the 1700s.
-Flatbreads with toppings were consumed by ancient times, but the emerge of modern pizza was in Italy, Naples.
-People of Naples created pizza first as flatbread with different toppings in search of easy-to-consume food.
+Flatbreads with toppings were consumed in ancient times, but modern pizza emerged in Naples, Italy.
+The people of Naples created pizza first as flatbread with different toppings in search of easy-to-consume food.
 These first pizzas were topped with cheese, garlic, oil, and anchovies.
 The spread of pizza in the USA began with the immigration of some Italians to the USA.

-By the time, different variations emerged: Gourmet pizzas, original Neopolitan pizza, deep-dish pizza, and many more.
-And the most preferred and loved pizza toppings are in order cheese, pepperoni, sausage, mushrooms, bacon, onions, green peppers, and olives.
+By then, different variations emerged: Gourmet pizzas, original Neopolitan pizza, deep-dish pizza, and many more.
+The most preferred and loved pizza toppings are cheese, pepperoni, sausage, mushrooms, bacon, onions, green peppers, and olives.

 Why We Celebrate National Pizza Day?